babakfp/babakfp.ir/README.md

-# BabakFP.IR

 ## Resources

--   I used https://shots.so to create the frames for the front-end portfolio posters.
+-   I used [Shots](https://shots.so) to create the frames for my front-end portfolio posters.